 Digital affinity is greatly promoted

-Currently, we are experiencing a rapidly growing affinity for digital offerings.
-And this applies to both supply and demand side.
-Namely, even in large groups of society which were displaying some hesitation with regard to technology pre-corona.
-Examples: online grocery shopping, video streaming such as FaceTime, Skype & Co and increasing acceptance as well as willingness to use digital payment methods.
-The shift from offline to online in the consumer landscape was already well under way before COVID-XNUMX.
-However, the evolving mentality was lead by the younger generations of society that have been pushing the trend forward for some years now.
+In the current phase we are experiencing a strongly growing affinity for digital offers.
+And this applies to both the supply and the demand side in large parts of society, which pre-Corona still had some reservations about contact.
+Examples: online grocery shopping, video streaming such as FaceTime, Skype & Co, as well as increasing acceptance and readiness of digital payment methods.
+The shift from offline to online in large parts of the consumer landscape was already in full swing before Corona.
+However, it was mainly younger sections of society who drove this trend as lead users in recent years.

 Now, especially older people are discovering the advantages of online services and experience the same benefits as younger generations.
 The same applies to digital payments.
 Compared to Scandinavian countries, where 70-80% of all transactions are carried out electronically or digitally, this rate was at just 20-30% in Germany.
 Partly due to the lack of acceptance of electronically secure payment methods in shops (i.e. traditional retail or taxi business), but also due to the consumer's widespread affinity for cash.
 To avoid the false impression: We are not advocating a complete shift from offline to online.
 This would mean that, as a society, we will eventually cut off the branch on which we are sitting.